ansys/grantami-bomanalytics/doc/source/api/index.rst

 .. note::
-   While some examples use a different class than the one being documented, both classes are always equivalent in terms of the functionality being demonstrated.
+   While some examples use a different class than the one being documented, both classes are always equivalent in terms of the capability being demonstrated.

 .. toctree::
    :maxdepth: 2